MrMVPeter/Manim-Projects/QuadForm/README.txt

-(Obviously) all these files require Manim to run properly
+(Obviously) all these files require Manim to run properly The Assets foler contains the music included.
+Move the folder to the main manim directory

 QuadForm1 is a very simple slideshow-like demonstration.
 It certainly isnt my best works, but it is one of my first